holygeek/git-number/README.markdown

 ### git-number ###

-git-number is a perl script that increases my command-line git productivity (with some help from another two perl scripts).
+`git-number` is a perl script that increases my command-line git productivity (with some help from another two perl scripts).

 ## Usage Examples ##

-Here's how it increase my productivity (it might increase yours too):
+Here's how it increases my productivity (and might increase yours, too):

     $ alias gn='git number --column'
     # See item 4 in the Caveat section on --column